Generic selectors

 Children, parents and staff have many opportunities for their voices to be heard at Prestbury CE Primary.
 Democracy is central to how we operate.

 An obvious example is our School Council / House Captains / Head Boy and Head Girl elections.
 The elections reflect our British electoral system and demonstrate democracy in action: candidates make speeches, pupils consider characteristics important for an elected representative, children vote in secret.
 Made up of two representatives from each class, the School Council meets regularly to discuss issues raised by the different classes.
-The council is able to genuinely effect change within the school; in the past, the School Council has planned the playground area and led whole school initiatives on Anti-Bullying and E-Safety.
+The council is able to genuinely effect change within the school; in the past, the School Council has planned the playground area and led whole school initiatives on Anti-Bullying and Online Safety.
 The Council are actively involved in providing feedback.

 Other examples of ‘pupil voice’ are: